Chandrasekharan Nair Stadium

-Chandrasekharan Nair Stadium, also known as CSN Police Stadium, is a multi-purpose stadium mostly used for football matches, situated in Thiruvananthapuram, Kerala, India.
-The stadium was named in honor of the first inspector general of the Kerala Police N. Chandrasekharan Nair in 1956.
+Chandrasekharan Nair Stadium, also known as CSN Police Stadium, is a multi-purpose stadium situated in Thiruvananthapuram, Kerala, India, mostly used for football matches.

+The stadium was named in honor of the first inspector general of the Kerala Police, N. Chandrasekharan Nair, in 1956.
 The stadium was renovated for the 35th National Games.
 It is also the home ground for Thiruvananthapuram Kombans FC in the Super League Kerala (SLK).